zulip/zulip/docs/subsystems/conversion.md

   to `Subscription`)
 - `Huddle` depends on `Subscription` and `UserProfile`

-The biggest risk factor here is probably just the possibility that we could introduce some bug in our code as we try to segment `Recipient` into user, stream, and huddle components, especially if we try to handle multiple users or realms.
+The biggest risk factor here is probably just the possibility that you could introduce some bug in our code as you try to segment `Recipient` into user, stream, and huddle components, especially if you try to handle multiple users or realms.
 I think this can be largely mitigated by the new `Config` approach.

-And then we also have some complicated `Huddle` logic that will be customized regardless.
+And there is also have some complicated `Huddle` logic that will be customized regardless.
 The fiddliest part of the `Huddle` logic is creating the set of `unsafe_huddle_recipient_ids`.

-Last but not least, if we go with some hybrid of bottom-up and top-down, these tables are neither close to the bottom nor close to the top, so they may have the most fiddly edge cases when it comes to filtering and merging.
+Last but not least, if you go with some hybrid of bottom-up and top-down, these tables are neither close to the bottom nor close to the top, so they may have the most fiddly edge cases when it comes to filtering and merging.